 Storages

-Crawlee offers multiple storage types for managing and persisting your crawling data.
+Crawlee offers several storage types for managing and persisting your crawling data.
 Request-oriented storages, such as the RequestQueue

 , help you store and deduplicate URLs, while result-oriented storages, like Dataset